COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 ## What is an Expert?

 An expert is an individual who can have one or more of the following roles: Mediator, Adjudicator, Arbitrator, Administrator.
 When you file your dispute, is will typically first be processed by an Administrator.
 From this point the Administrator will oversee, and interviene, the resolution process.
-Once the dispute case reaches a state where parties are ready to proceed with the resolution process, one or more experts will be assigned to the case.
+Once the dispute case reaches a state where parties are ready to proceed with the resolution process, experts will be assigned to the case.
 The experts assigned will be a fully qualified to either  Mediate, Adjudicate or Arbitrate for your dispute.

 ## What do I need to file a dispute or open a case?